PaulStortz/NLP/README.md

-# NLP
+# Text Mining
-Machine learning R and Python projects using natural language processing.
+R and Python projects for text mining.
+Code here can also be used in later natural language processing scripts.